BowedKinkajou50/202310-cmsc508-semester-project-cmsc508-202310-team-11/Phase2/README.md

 * Have reoccurring meetings weekly/bi-weekly

-# How The Project Can Be Improved
+# How The Semester Project Can Be Improved
+*

 # Web Application Link: